naholyr/node-npm-metadata-mirror/README.md

 This module is intended to be part of a specific project, so it may not be as generic as it could, but feel free to use it for your own needs.

+*Warning*: API is still not stable.
+Wait for version `1.x` which should come as soon as I write unit tests, before considering intensively using this module.
+Public API should remain as documented here, but there is no guarantee (you can't imagine how it changed between 0.0.1 and 0.0.2 already :P).

 ## Installation

 Install this like any other node module.